-Looking for a lodge or static caravan at Forest Edge Holiday Park, Dorset?
-This popular holiday retreat at the edge of St Leonards brings couples and families closer to the Dorset coastline, as well as its local greenery and forest walks.
+Forest Edge Holiday Park is a popular holiday retreat at the edge of St Leonards brings couples and families closer to the Dorset coastline, as well as its local greenery and forest walks.
 It is managed by Shorefield Holidays and is built to offer a relaxed atmosphere and laid-back experience.

-Forest Edge Holiday Park offers direct access to the local Hurn Forest, as well as a full children’s play area.
+Forest Edge Holiday Park offers direct access to the local Hurn Forest, as well as a full children’s play area and free park-wide Wi-Fi.
 It may therefore be a desirable investment for families keen to explore the region.
 The park also welcomes pets, though approaching management about bringing dogs or cats is recommended.
-It is a modern neighbourhood with links to various towns, villages and cities close by, though motorway noise is never likely to filter through to the park.
+It is a modern neighbourhood with links to various towns, villages and cities close by, with easy access from the A31.

 Why Choose Forest Edge Holiday Park?

-Visitors and holidaymakers at Forest Edge will be able to head to Oakdene Forest Park, too.
-This sister holiday location is also owned by Shorefield and offers more amenities and facilities on-site.
-However, Forest Edge offers a straightforward holiday option with direct access to greenery and wildlife.
+Owners and holidaymakers are able to head to Oakdene Forest Park, too.
+This sister holiday location is also owned by Shorefield and offers more amenities and facilities on-site, such as an indoor swimming pool, restaurant and on-site shop.
+However, the site offers a straightforward holiday option with direct access to greenery and wildlife.

 With family facilities and modern amenities available, the park sets up as a retreat for family groups, though holidaying couples may also find the look and accessibility to be appealing.
 Dorset is a popular holiday county with lots to offer, and Forest Edge allows visitors to explore it from a solid base.